Guidebolt/knowledge/docs/critical-thinking.md

 **Truth helps prepare the best possible action.** With clarity, ideals settle for possibilities.
 With realism, ideals ground to the specific experiences of all entities across all time.
 With accuracy, a clearly-and-specifically considered intent maps correctly to its thread of present-to-future.

 **Preparation is the completion of good truths.** In practice, the full truth of everything is always learned incompletely in pieces.
 Good truths improve the path, bad truths worsen the path, irrelevant truths make no difference, and non-truths can cause whatever.
 Some combination of good truths always points to the perfect path; the sufficient collection of good truths for equivalently perfect guidance, at least for a moment, as if possessing the full truth.

+## Efficient Thinking

+**Every thought and observation should improve your satisfaction or decision-making.** Anything that improves neither is unnecessary/incidental noise.

 ## Guiding Ideas